HacklabJKL/matrix-irc-nick/README.md

 on the same IRC network and leads to messy behaviour on both sides.
 So please coordinate the usage somehow with others.
 On private
 IRC networks there is no problem.

-Hacklab Finland used this script to rename IRCNet puppets from January 2019 to September 2023.
+Hacklab Finland used this script to rename IRCNet puppets from 2019 to September 2023.
 The sunset of renaming happened because they've shifted to using [Heisenbridge](https://github.com/hifi/heisenbridge) instead of [matrix-appservice-irc](https://github.com/matrix-org/matrix-appservice-irc)